This project was made at Autodesk Pier 9

 But, what can we grow:

-There are millions of species of mycelium, which means there are also millions of types of mycelium affecting its material properties.
-However, there are some benefits that span the majority of fungal species:
+There are millions of species of mycelium, all of which have different growing processes and preferences, thus affecting the final material properties.
+However, there are some benefits that span the majority of most fungal species:

 Water-resistant (but shouldn’t be drenched)